A Condo/HOA guide: How to effectively communicate with owners and residents

 This is the basis of transparency and the first step to building trust and open communication with your community.

-• Share more
+Share more

-Lack of communication is one of the biggest challenges HOAs and condo associations face today.
+Lack of communication is one of the biggest challenges HOAs and condos face today.
 This usually happens because the board fails to share decisions made on the backend.
-But, it’s important to share as much as possible with homeowners, keeping in mind that that the more transparent you are the more they will trust you.
+But, it’s important to share as much as possible with owners, keeping in mind that that the more transparent you are the more they will trust you.

 It might be helpful to distribute regular newsletters either on a monthly or quarterly basis to keep community members in the loop about important issues.
-Even when an HOA board is experiencing problems with unauthorized renters, it’s important to share these issues so community members know what the board is dealing with.
+Even when a board is experiencing problems with unauthorized renters, it’s important to share these issues so community members know what the board is dealing with.

 Don’t forget to distribute the meeting minutes as soon as possible.
 This could be anything from a few days to a few weeks from the meeting depending on how fast the board approves them.
 Meeting minutes are a form of communication too and can help to shift perceptions about board transparency.